chafla/Pory2/README.md

 but now it's likely you're going to conflict with at least something.

-Just as a little note, This repository represents most of Porygon2's current codebase, but does make some omissions and probably isn't up-to-date with the current version.
-I'll make an effort to keep it up to date-ish but can't really make any guarantees.
+Just as a little note, This repository represents most of Porygon2's current codebase, but does make some omissions and probably isn't up-to-date with the current (private) version.
+I'll make an effort to keep it up to date-ish.